digital-blueprint/greenlight-app/src/README.md

 These attributes are available for all activities listed here:

 - `ticket-types`: object: maps ticket types to the region filter used for rules, only "full" and "partial" as types are allowed.
+Defaults to `{"full": "ET"}`.

 #### ticket-types

 The greenlight app has two modes of operation:

-1) One single rule set is used.
+1) One single rule set `"full"` is used.
 Valid tickets show their photo in color.
-Only the `"ET"` region in the rule set is used.
-Select this mode by not specifying a `ticket-types` attribute.
+Select this mode by not specifying a `ticket-types` attribute, or only specifying a `"full"` region.

+`ticket-types='{"full": "ET"}'`

 2) Two rule sets are used, with one being a subset of the other one.